a black and white photo of Philip Roth

 Philip Roth.
 (Illustration/JTA-Mollie Suss; Photo/Bernard Gotfryd at the Library of Congress)

 Next Sunday marks the 90th anniversary of Philip Roth’s birth.
-In celebration of the famed novelist’s work, a scholarly conference titled “[email protected],” sponsored by the Philip Roth Society, will be held starting Wednesday at the Newark Public Library.
+In celebration of the famed novelist’s work, a scholarly conference titled “Roth@90,” sponsored by the Philip Roth Society, will be held starting Wednesday at the Newark Public Library.
 That will be followed by a weekend of high-profile events — staged readings, panel discussions, a bus tour of Roth’s old Newark neighborhood — co-presented by the library and the New Jersey Performing Arts Center.

 Exactly 10 years ago, we commemorated his 80th birthday in a similar fashion.
 Dozens of Roth scholars made learned presentations about his work, of which Roth attended exactly zero.
 Later that week, the author read aloud from his novel “Sabbath’s Theater” in front of hundreds of fans, friends and well wishers.
 The proceedings were televised on C-Span.